 The Wisconsin Humane Society is focused on protecting the health and well-being of the animals in our care, our staff, volunteers, and the community we serve.
 We will update this page with any new developments; we appreciate your patience and understanding as we navigate this situation together with the communities we serve.

 While it’s not fun to imagine, now is an important time to create a plan for your pet in case you get sick.
 This weekend, we strongly encourage you gather any members of your household and walk through the following steps to ensure your animals will be well cared for in the event of an emergency.

-- Know the facts: According to the CDC, there is no evidence that people can get COVID-19 from pets.
+- Know the facts: According to the CDC, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 The best place for your animal is inside the home they know and love.
 If you aren’t feeling well but are still able to provide care for your pet, please keep them at home with you where they’re most comfortable.